ARM-software/vscode-arm-debugger/README.md

 ## Submit feedback

-To submit feedback while the Arm Debugger extension is a preview, please [open a bug report or a feature request](https://github.com/Arm-Software/vscode-arm-debugger/issues/new/choose).
+To submit feedback on the Arm Debugger extension pre-release version, please [open a bug report or a feature request](https://github.com/Arm-Software/vscode-arm-debugger/issues/new/choose).